RDS Visual Art Awards College Curators

 The RDS Visual Art Awards college curators are an independent panel engaged by the RDS to view the end of year degree shows (BA & MA) in selected colleges around the country.
 They will longlist artists, who will then be invited to apply for the Awards online.
-A panel of five judges will then select artists from these applications for inclusion in a high profile, exhibition curated by Amanda Coogan which will be shown in the RDS Concert Hall across six days in late October 2018.
+A panel of five judges will then select artists from these applications for inclusion in a high profile exhibition curated by a high profile professional Irish artist in October each year.
 The selected exhibitors will also have an opportunity to win a share of the €30,000 prize fund.

 Mary Conlon - Co-Director, Ormston House

 Mary Conlon is the Founder and Co-Director of Ormston House, a cultural resource centre located in a RAPID zone in the heart of Limerick city.
 She is on the board of directors of EVA International, Ireland’s Biennial of Contemporary Art, and is a partner of Visual Artists Ireland, providing advocacy and advice to artists.
 She sits on the Migrant Workers’ Exploitation Steering Group for the human rights organization, Doras Luimní.
 In 2016, she worked as a Cultural Programmer for Limerick’s bid for European Capital of Culture.